Sexual desire and intimate relationships: Measures

-Male and female conceptualizations
+Male and female conceptualizations and differences

-Men are usually viewed as the more sexually driven gender, but studies have shown that women have the same desire in similar amounts.
+"Most researchers would label the sex drive difference as 'moderate to large'.
+Looked at another way, our results mean that about three-quarters of men will have a somewhat stronger sex drive than the average sex drive among women.
+But our data also indicate that when a woman with an unknown sex drive walks down the street, her sex drive will on average exceed that of every third man she encounters.
+Thus, although a gender difference is clearly observable, there is still much variation between men and women" (Friese, Malte.
+2023).

 States, goals and objects

-In a study conducted by Regan & Bersched (1996), when asked to freely define sexual desire, 90% of both male and female participants defined the phenomenon consistently with theorists’ definitions of sexual desire; however, despite the tendency for men and women to describe desire in similar ways to clinical definitions in terms of motivation, men and women have been found to characterize the goals of sexual desire differently.
+In a study conducted by Regan & Bersched (1996), when asked to freely define sexual desire, 90% of both male and female participants defined the phenomenon consistently with theorists' definitions of sexual desire; however, despite the tendency for men and women to describe desire in similar ways to clinical definitions in terms of motivation, men and women have been found to characterize the goals of sexual desire differently.
 Whereas women tend to consider love and emotional intimacy as high ranking goals of sexual desire, men are more likely to consider sexual activity as the primary goal of sexual desire.

-It has also been suggested that women are more likely than men to develop a “relational” or “person-centered” orientation to sexual desire, whereas men are more likely to adopt a “recreational” or “body-centered” orientation to sexuality.
+It has also been suggested that women are more likely than men to develop a "relational" or "person-centered" orientation to sexual desire, whereas men are more likely to adopt a "recreational" or "body-centered" orientation to sexuality.
 These results further support the suggestion that despite generally consistent definitions of sexual desire, perceived differing end goals of sexual desire may exist between the sexes.